sharpch/sharpch.github.io/README.md

   e.g. [SBE](https://github.com/real-logic/simple-binary-encoding/wiki/Sbe-Tool-Guide)
 - Examine [Agrona](https://github.com/real-logic/agrona) data structure applicability

 On concurrency, basic synchronisation is used.
-Depending on access patterns more sophisticated lock free methods could be used, requiring more development time and complexity.
+Depending on access patterns and signalling requirements, more sophisticated lock free patterns could be used, requiring more development time and complexity.

 # JMH Benchmark